muhammadalised/facial-recognition-attendance-webapp/README.md

 # Facial Recognition Attendance System using Flask Web framework
 A simple web-based facial recognition attendance system to be used for schools.
-This application ia powered by a pre-trained deep learning facial recognition model which was used to mark the attendance of students based on live real-time video.
+This application is powered by a pre-trained deep learning facial recognition model which was used to mark the attendance of students based on live real-time video.

 ### Features: